zio/zio/docs/usecases/testing.md

 testFrameworks += Seq(new TestFramework("zio.test.sbt.ZTestFramework"))
 ```

-From there the fastest way to start writing tests is to extend `RunnableSpec`, which creates a Spec that is also an executable program you can run from within SBT using `test:run` or by using `test` with the SBT test runner.
+From there the fastest way to start writing tests is to extend `DefaultRunnableSpec`, which creates a Spec that is also an executable program you can run from within SBT using `test:run` or by using `test` with the SBT test runner.

 ```scala
 import zio._